 Or new roadways to approach what were landlocked or not served with an easy access way do happen.

-The dock for the wharf out front has to not cause boat navigation hazards and being marked for safety the longer it extends.
+The dock for the wharf out front has to not cause boat navigation hazards and marked for safety the longer it extends into a Maine lake.

 The ice of winter will destroy what is left in the water or hauled up on land for the wait to spring arrival and the roll it back in to the Maine lake.
 Permits for rebuilding retainer walls, for just about any lakefront development are needed.
 Work with the local waterfront officials and bring them onboard in the beginning, not during the fining stage because you forgot to included them early one.